Emotional Regulation: What Is It and How Do I Do It?

 I’ve started playing Alpha Waves binaural beats for my kids in the morning and noticed a huge shift.
 They are much calmer (most mornings, at least) and are more likely to spend time doing something more mindful.

 Alpha waves are designed to help you enter a flow state, which supports emotional regulation and keeps your nervous system in check.
 This allows you to move and work from a place of alignment.
 Focus becomes more accessible, and your reactions to situations feel more controlled.
 All it takes is 12 minutes daily with headphones—here’s a playlist to get you started.
-I've also written a post diving into the science behind Alpha Waves and the impact binaural beats can have on your brain, check it out here.
+I've also written a post diving into the science behind Alpha Waves and the impact binaural beats can have on your brain; check it out here.

 TO SUMMARISE IT ALL